 Tommy Castro and The Painkillers

 Born in San Jose, California in 1955, Tommy Castro first picked up a guitar at age 10.
-He fell under the spell of Eric Clapton, Elvin Bishop, Mike Bloomfield and other blues rock players.
-As he got older, Castro discovered the blues guitar work of Muddy Waters, B.B.
+He fell under the spell of Eric Clapton, Elvin Bishop, Taj Mahal, Mike Bloomfield and other blues-rockers.
+As he got older, Castro discovered the bedrock blues of Muddy Waters, B.B.
 King, Freddie King, Buddy Guy, Elmore James and the deep-rooted soul of singers like Ray Charles, Wilson Pickett and James Brown.
 By his teenage years, he was regularly heading to San Francisco to see his favorite artists at legendary venues like The Fillmore West and Winterland.
-He began playing in a variety of San Francisco-area blues and soul bands in his early 20s, making a name for himself as a hotter than hot live artist.
+He began playing in a variety of Bay Area blues and soul bands in his early 20s, making a name for himself as a hotter than hot live artist.
 In 1985 he became lead singer and guitarist for the locally popular blues band NiteCry, and began gigging regularly throughout Northern California.

 Castro joined Warner Brothers’ artists The Dynatones in the late 1980s, gigging all over the country.
-He formed the first Tommy Castro Band in 1991.
-He released his debut album in 1996 on Blind Pig and hit the road hard, picking up new fans everywhere he went.
+He formed the first Tommy Castro Band in 1991, releasing his debut album in 1996 on Blind Pig.
+He hit the road hard, picking up new followers everywhere he went.
 In the mid-1990s The Tommy Castro Band served as the house band for three seasons on NBC Television’s Comedy Showcase (airing right after Saturday Night Live), bringing him in front of millions of viewers every week.
 During the 1990s and into the 2000s, Castro released a series of critically acclaimed CDs for Blind Pig, Telarc and 33rd Street Records, as well as one on his own Heart And Soul label.

 Read MoreDesign Visual